Strategic Research Plan

 Simon Fraser University's 2016-2022* Strategic Research Plan builds on its strengths and successes, and positions the university to continue to grow its capacity in research and knowledge mobilization.

 *In October 2020 the Strategic Research Plan was updated with editorial changes and extended until 2022.
 The extension enabled the SRP to carry forward until the Vice-President, Research and International role was filled in a continuing capacity.
 The progress report will be shared with the SFU community and help inform the development of the next SRP, along with community consultations and surveys for feedback.

-To help inform the progress report, the Office of the Vice-President, Research and International is conducting an online survey and hosting a series of consultations with the SFU research community in early 2021.
+To help inform the progress report, the Office of the Vice-President, Research and International conducted an online survey and hosted a series of consultations with the SFU research community in early 2021.

-The progress report will be shared with the SFU community in late spring 2021.
+The progress report will be shared with the SFU community in fall 2021.